-Walls can be wallpapered and painted and there’s a fabulous selection of brightly coloured rugs and carpets – yes carpet is back!
-Or if you’re on a budget but want a new scheme then change it up with new bedding, cushions or accessories ready for the new season.
+Or if you’re on a budget but want a new scheme, fresh bedding, bright cushions or pretty accessories will get your bedroom ready for the new season.

 1. Maximise light

 Glorious sunlight streaming in will help you wake up in the morning, but don't forget the all important mood and reading lighting for night time.
 It goes without saying that switches in reach of the bed are a must.

 Wall lights are having a resurgence currently - and we love the classic design of John Lewis’ Tobias Resto wall light in pewter/antique brass; it works in a traditional home as much as a contemporary one.
 Place each side of the bed so you can both use one for reading at night.
 Read our guide to designing a bedroom lighting scheme to get yours just right.

 One of the best ways to add a decorative element is to choose a bold print wallpaper, which works especially well for decorating a master bedroom.

 This eye-catching design is called Muse and is available from Graham & Brown; it is enhances the look of this master bedroom, adding character and dimension.
 The rest of the scheme perfectly complements the wallpaper, with the plain pink Willow bed from Button & Sprung giving the look a balanced feel.
 Pick grey and blue accessories to finish off the look.